 Welcome to the Year 2 Page!

-Our Teachers are Mrs Caulfield and Mrs Chow, our teaching assistant is Mrs Williams.
+Our Teachers are Mrs Caulfield and Mrs Parker, our teaching assistant is Mrs Williams.
 At St Mary's Infant School we are like a family, caring for each other as we learn together.

 Year 2 is a wonderful year for children.
 They grow in their independence and learning whilst preparing for their next big adventure – the move to year 3 and junior school!
 With your support it will be a very rewarding and exciting year for them and no doubt it will fly by.